heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 In service-to-service communication, a common pattern is to use a JSON Web Token (JWT) for authentication purposes.
-This is done by having the workload (i.e. service) present a bearer token in the form of a signed JWT, which is then verified by the receiving party.
-The "bootstrap" problem of establishing the signing JWK is solved by requesting a JSON configuration document using the process described in OpenID Connect Discovery {{OIDC.Discovery}} or OAuth 2.0 Authorization Server Metadata [RFC8414].
+This is done by having the workload (i.e. service) present an asynchronously-provisioned bearer token in the form of a signed JWT, which is then verified by an Authorization Server, which then provides an access token as per [RFC6749].
+The "bootstrap" problem of discovering the original JWT issuer is solved by requesting a JSON configuration document using the process described in OpenID Connect Discovery
+{{OIDC.Discovery}} or OAuth 2.0 Authorization Server Metadata [RFC8414].

 Since this pattern is not described in a specification, it leads to variability in practice.
 The purpose of this document is to capture